ZhangMengyao0126/42_get_next_line-Notes/README.md

 Buffer_Size refers to the amount of RAM allocated for the buffer.
 It determines how much data the buffer can hold at one time during data transfer or processing.<br>

+## Macro
+Macro has no type; it is purely a text substitution mechanism performed by the preprocessor before the actual compilation of the code.<br>

+#ifndef BUFFER_SIZE<br>
+#  define BUFFER_SIZE 10<br>
+#endif<br>
+This means that wherever BUFFER_SIZE appears in the code, the preprocessor will replace it with the value 10 during the preprocessing stage, before the code is compiled.<br>